-The use of computer-to-computer communication has spread at warp speed since the first message was sent in 1969; by 2011 there were 3.146 billion e-mail accounts worldwide, and every day three billion messages traveled through cyberspace.9 The rapid expansion of e-mail communication is a prime example of the "network effect."
+Facebook was not a unique service; other general social media sites such as Friendster and Myspace were created at about the same time.
+But having a multitude of sites is like having a multitude of telephone companies, each issuing their own telephone numbers.
+Communications systems like telephones and social media sites are governed by the "network effect."
 This simply means that an interconnected system becomes increasingly valuable as more members are connected to it.
 A telephone, computer, or any kind of communication device would be of limited use if it were connected to only a few dozen similar devices.
-But anyone with an e-mail account has the potential to connect with more than three billion other e-mail users, A network also illustrates the power of positive feedback; as a network expands it becomes of greater potential value to people and organizations still outside the network.
+But anyone with a Facebook account and a device to access it has the potential to connect with hundreds of millions of people.
+The growth of a network also illustrates the power of positive feedback; as a network expands it becomes of greater potential value to people and organizations that are still outside the network.
 This motivates them to join the network, which makes the network even more valuable, which induces more people and organizations to join it, and so it goes until a saturation point is eventually reached.